TBD54566975/developer.tbd.website/site/docs/web5/learn/sync.md

 ## What is Sync?

-In the context of DWNs and Web5, sync is the ability for your DWNs to synchronize everything - from your files to your apps - across all nodes.
+In the context of DWNs and Web5, sync is the ability to synchronize all data across a user's multiple DWNs.

 When an application calls [Web5.connect()](/api/web5-js#connectoptions), by default, a DWN is created that runs in browser memory and is considered a local DWN.